Jeffersonszn43/Otto-LC-Project/README.md

 ## Required Libraries:
 ##### These are the libraries that will be needed to operate both robots:

-### For the ESP32 NodeMCU 32s (Arduino IDE):
+#### For the ESP32 NodeMCU 32s (Arduino IDE):

-- `esp32` Board version: 2.0.17 by Espressif Systems
+- `esp32` board version: 2.0.17 by Espressif Systems
 - `Adafruit SSD1306` version: 2.5.13
 - `Adafruit GFX Library` version: 1.11.11

-##### Here is the link to download the zip file needed to setup the ESP32Servo library in Arduino IDE: (https://github.com/Jeffersonszn43/Otto-LC-Project/releases/download/v3.0.6/ESP32Servo.zip)
+##### Here is the link to download the zip file needed to setup the ESP32Servo library in Arduino IDE: [ESP32Servo](https://github.com/Jeffersonszn43/Otto-LC-Project/releases/download/v3.0.6/ESP32Servo.zip)

-##### Next you will upload the zip file to Arduino IDE by going to Sketch -> Include Library -> then click on Add .ZIP Library.
+##### Next, you will upload the zip file to Arduino IDE by going to Sketch -> Include Library -> then click on Add .ZIP Library.
 Then make sure in your Library Manager tab, you have the exact ESP32 servo library below:

 - `ESP32Servo` version: 3.0.6 by Kevin Harrington, John K. Bennett
 - `ESPSoftwareSerial` version: 8.1.0
 - `NewPing` version: 1.9.7
 - `OttoDIYLib` version: 13.0.0

-### For the Raspberry Pi Pico Microcontrollers (Thonny):
+#### For the Raspberry Pi Pico Microcontrollers (Thonny):

 - [OttoDIYPython](https://github.com/Jeffersonszn43/Otto-LC-Project/releases/download/v1.0.0/OttoLCMicroPythonLibrary.zip)